sharps4/neural_network/readme.md

 This project is the creation of a neural network only with python and mathematics and without the use of frameworks.

+> [!IMPORTANT]
+> The code may need modifications to work with specific training dataset like images or text.

 ## Table of Contents

 - [Installation](#installation)